Globski/quiz-topic/quiz-uiux/multiple_choice_questions_1.md

 # Question: What core lesson did Sam learn from early feedback?

 **Answer:** That good design requires both appealing visuals and functional usability aligned with user needs.

+---

+# Question: Which tool did Sam use to create digital wireframes?

+**Answer:** Figma

+---

+# Question: Which tool allowed Sam to brainstorm quickly with hand-drawn style designs?

+**Answer:** Balsamiq

+---

+# Question: What was the main purpose of using wireframing tools?

+**Answer:** To focus on the app’s structure and how users would interact with it.

+---

+# Question: What stage comes after wireframing in the design process?

+**Answer:** Visual design.

+---

+# Question: What is visual design in UI/UX?

+**Answer:** It involves choosing colors, fonts, and icons to make the app visually appealing and user-friendly.

+---

+# Question: What type of color scheme did Sam choose for the app?

+**Answer:** Soft pastel colors to create a calming vibe.

+---

+# Question: Why did Sam choose simple fonts?

+**Answer:** To ensure readability, even on small screens.

+---

+# Question: What kind of icons did Sam include in the app?

+**Answer:** Friendly, recognizable icons.

+---

+# Question: Which tool did Sam use to experiment with visual styles and create mood boards?

+**Answer:** Canva

+---

+# Question: What feature in Canva helped Sam generate harmonious color schemes?

+**Answer:** Color palette (referred to as “coolers” in the material).

+---

+# Question: What was the goal of the visual design stage?

+**Answer:** To make the app look professional, consistent, and pleasant to use.

+---

+# Question: What problem did Sam notice in the earlier version of the app?

+**Answer:** Users had trouble finding what they needed.

+---

+# Question: What concept did Sam focus on to fix navigation issues?

+**Answer:** Information architecture.

+---

+# Question: What is information architecture in UI/UX?

+**Answer:** Organizing the app’s screens and content logically.

+---

+# Question: Where were less frequently used actions placed?

+**Answer:** In a drop-down menu.

+---

+# Question: Why were less frequently used actions placed in a drop-down menu?

+**Answer:** To reduce clutter and make the interface less overwhelming.

+---

+# Question: Which tool did Sam use to map out the app’s flow and layout?

+**Answer:** Miro

+---

+# Question: What is the purpose of using Miro?

+**Answer:** To create a clear and logical visualization of the app’s structure and flow.

+---

+# Question: How did improving information architecture benefit users?

+**Answer:** It made it easier for users to find what they needed without feeling overwhelmed.

+---

+# Question: What is the final stage Sam performed after designing the app?

+**Answer:** Usability testing.

+---

+# Question: What is usability testing?

+**Answer:** Testing the app with real users to observe how they interact with it and identify issues.

+---

+# Question: How did Sam conduct usability testing?

+**Answer:** By giving the app prototype to friends and observing their interactions.

+---

+# Question: What kind of feedback did Sam receive during usability testing?

+**Answer:** Suggestions like making the save button bigger and adding a color-coding feature.

+---

+# Question: Why was making the save button bigger suggested?

+**Answer:** To improve visibility and ease of interaction.

+---

+# Question: Which tool did Sam use to facilitate usability testing?

+**Answer:** Maze

+---

+# Question: What is the purpose of using Maze in usability testing?

+**Answer:** To gather structured feedback and analyze how users interact with the app prototype.

+---

+# Question: Why is usability testing important in UI/UX design?

+**Answer:** It ensures the app works effectively in real-world scenarios and meets user needs.

+---

+# Question: What is the overall benefit of following all UI/UX stages (research, wireframing, visual design, information architecture, testing)?

+**Answer:** It results in a user-friendly, visually appealing, and functional app that aligns with user expectations.

+---